 Even if no battery is used as backup, the power to the unit may be turned off without losing the time.
-An internal battery saves the time for half an hour.
+An internal battery saves the time for half an hour (Only valid for unit 7).

-Set up new text for default texts (V2) .
+Set up new text for default texts (V2)

-Text: Enter, if required, a new text instead of the different default texts.

-Zone: Select, if required, a zone (0-7) if the text is to be sent from this specific zone to a specific telephone no. Remember to indicate the zone in the call list (Tab: Inputs).
+- Text: Enter, if required, a new text instead of the different default texts. - Zone: Select, if required, a zone (0-7) if the text is to be sent from this specific zone to a specific telephone no. Remember to indicate the zone in the call list (Tab: Inputs).